rameshawasthi/Data-Science/README.md

 # Data-Science
-machine learning and data science tutes
+This repo contain code and data science related notes.